swe-google-3/wikiverse/README.md

     - Click to view details on an article/page
     - Add a page via form inputs
     - Delete a page
-5. If you’re done but want to build out your app more, read on!
+5. If you’re done but want to build out your app more, check out Codio!
 There are still extra credit stretch goals.